GTPB/ELIXIR-Train-the-Trainer-Dev/_episodes/S2E6 - Strategies for Active, Interactive and Collaborative Learning.md

 ---

 ## Technique - Wrap-up

 Allow time for wrap up and feedback

 ---

-## Challenge 9
+## Challenge

-On the GDoc
+- On the GDoc

-One or more new things that you have learned today and could be useful for your future teaching/training
+- One or more new things that you have learned today and could be useful for your future teaching/training

 ---

-## Challenge 10 - your vote counts
+## Challenge: your vote counts

 Add a + sign next to the point you agree the most

-:D - Great I feel I’m learning new things
+- :D - Great I feel I’m learning new things
-:] - I feel neutral, maybe I need more time to reflect
+- :] - I feel neutral, maybe I need more time to reflect
-:S - I am more confused then ever
+- :S - I am more confused then ever

 ---

 ## Technique - Short feedback

 - Sticky notes: red and green
 - Minute cards: positive and negative (anonymous)
 - One up, one down: positive and negative (no repetition)

 ---

-## Challenge 11 - One up one down
+## Challenge: One up one down

 1. Something you liked about what you did (do this again!)
 2. Something you would like to change (avoid next time)